JoanaMota/my_Oh_My_Zsh/README.md

 ```

+Another easy way to install is just double click on the font (the `.ttf` or `.otf` file) and click install.

 The font that I used in Linux was [DejaVu Sans Mono](https://github.com/powerline/fonts/tree/master/DejaVuSansMono).
+If you have some problem with the icons try the [Droid Sans Mono]https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/DroidSansMono).

 If you are using Windows with WSL, fixing this broken theme issue can be a bit pain in the ass.
 You have to find a Font that works for you and that is recognized in the Settings of the terminal.
-The `Ubuntu Mono Nerd Font Complete Mono Windows Compatible.ttf` worked for me.
-In Windows to install just double click to open and click install. (this font is in the repository)
+The `Ubuntu Mono Nerd Font Complete Mono Windows Compatible.ttf` worked for me. (this font is in the repository)

 If you are using Bash on Ubuntu on Windows just change the font in the Properties as shown bellow: